Pakistan starts repatriating UAE-based nationals stranded by coronavirus

 It was not clear when other flights would depart.
 More than 40,000 Pakistanis in the Gulf Arab state have registered with the consulate to return home, two UAE newspapers reported.

 The UAE and other Gulf states have reported increased infections among low-income migrant workers who live in overcrowded quarters.
-Some have moved to rehouse them in shuttered schools or dedicated centres, and are trying to arrange flights to repatriate them.
+Some have moved to re-house them in shuttered schools or dedicated centres, and are trying to arrange flights to repatriate them.

 The UAE last week said it would review labour relations with states refusing to evacuate citizens, including those who have lost jobs or been put on leave, after the ambassadors of India and Pakistan said their countries were not yet ready to do so.